 Interested in seeing more great recipes from Rosina?

 Want to try this recipe (or another delicious meatball concoction)?

 Italian Style Meatball Kabobs

-- In a gallon sized zip lock bag, add garlic, olive oil, balsamic vinegar, and pesto, then gently massage bag to mix.
+In a Ziploc bag (gallon sized), add garlic, olive oil, balsamic vinegar, and pesto, then gently massage bag to mix.

 - Add chopped green bell pepper, red bell pepper, red onion, and Rosina Italian Style Meatballs to the bag.
 Note: make sure meatballs are not completely frozen when adding them to the bag.
 If needed, microwave the meatballs for 1-2 minutes to thaw them before adding to the bag.

-- Seal the zip lock bag and let marinate in the refrigerator for 2 hours, flipping the bag half way through.
+Seal the Ziploc bag (gallon sized) and let marinate in the refrigerator for 2 hours, flipping the bag half way through.